 Personal data is information that can be attributed to you personally (such as your name, telephone number or email address).
 This does not include information that cannot be directly linked to your actual identity, or data attributable to legal entities.

-The entity responsible for the collection, processing and use of your data on www.academy.knick-international.com within the meaning of the Federal Data Protection Act (Bundesdatenschutzgesetz) is Knick Elektronische Messgeräte GmbH & Co.
-KG, Beuckestraße 22, 14163 Berlin (hereinafter referred to as “Knick”).
+The entity responsible for the collection, processing and use of your data on www.knick-international.com and the sub-sites associated with it within the meaning of Art.
+4 No. 7 General Data Protection Regulation (GDPR) is Knick Elektronische Messgeräte GmbH & Co.
+KG, Beuckestraße 22, 14163 Berlin (Knick).

 Information that we receive from you helps us plan and improve our service on an ongoing basis.
 We use this information to process your orders.
 Unless you have sent us your information exclusively for the purpose of contacting us (see under 4.), we also use your information to communicate with you about orders, products, services and marketing offers (see below, Communication via email), as well as to update our records and to maintain and update your personal data with us, and to recommend products or services that may interest you.
 We also use your information to improve our product offer and our platform, to prevent or detect any abuse of our site, or to enable third parties to perform technical, logistical or other services on our behalf.